Joon Gon Kim: Biography

-Kim Joon-gon's Influence
+Influence

-By the time Reverend Kim Joon-gon stepped down from his position as the national director of the Korean Campus Crusade for Christ (CCC) in February 2003, approximately 300,000 university students had been involved with the organization.
+By the time Kim Joon-gon stepped down from his position as the national director of the Korean Campus Crusade for Christ (CCC) in February 2003, approximately 300,000 university students had been involved with the organization.
 Notable figures who emerged from the CCC include Reverend Hong Jung-gil, former director of the South Seoul Eunhye Church, and Reverend Ha Yong-jo, former staff member of the Onnuri Church.
 Other prominent individuals associated with the CCC include former Prime Minister Chung Un-chan, Seoul Women's University President Lee Gwang-ja, Chilsung Textile Chairman Joo Su-il, and retired Army General Park Se-hwan.